4vieva/Dear-Data-Project-/README.md

  - Whether I opened the game or not ( Represented by 1 = opened and 0 = not )

 Each day is represented visually using one of the SEVEN Genshin elements:
-MONDAY = PYRO
+MONDAY = PYRO,
-TUESDAY = HYDRO
+TUESDAY = HYDRO,
-WEDNESDAY = GEO
+WEDNESDAY = GEO,
-THURSDAY = ELECTRO
+THURSDAY = ELECTRO,
-FRIDAY = CRYO
+FRIDAY = CRYO,
-SATURDAY = ANEMO
+SATURDAY = ANEMO,
-SUNDAY = DENDRO
+SUNDAY = DENDRO,

 During the 100 days, i recorded my login habits using a digital diary.

 ## DATA FORMAT

-I converted my notes into a CSV File, Called "My Dear Data Login Collections.csv" containing:
+I converted my notes into a CSV File, Called `My Dear Data Login Collections.csv` containing:
  - date = The calendar date
  - opened = 1 if I logged in, 0 if I did not.
  - element = The element assigned via weekday.